databygaurav/sales-data-pipeline/README.md

 The project includes:

-- Extracting sales data from CSV
+- Extracting sales data from a CSV file
 - Cleaning missing values using Python (Pandas)
 - Transforming the data into a Star Schema
 - Loading the data into MySQL